PDXPythonPirates/ppp-project-2/README.md

 ## How to boot the app
 1. run `make install` to install dependencies and jump into the virtual env
-2. run `flask run` to boot the app locally
+2. run `flask run` to boot the app locally.
+Make sure you are in the top level directory that has the file "app_run.py"

 ## Working with Poetry